Christmas After Divorce: Navigating The Holidays

 - Eat Pray Love.
 An international blockbuster (and then a hit movie starring Julia Roberts), this memoir starts when author Elizabeth Gilbert reluctantly ends her marriage.

 - Big Magic: Creative Living Beyond Fear.
 Another bestseller from Elizabeth Gilbert, with her trademark mix of spiritual counsel and pragmatic advice

 - Wild: From Lost to Found on the Pacific Crest Trail.
 A memoir that reads as an anthem of independence centered Cheryl Strayed’s adventures—unglamorous and otherwise—as a solo hiker.

-- Opt for a low-key, low-cost evening by inviting a friend or two over for a movie marathon of divorced-themed weepies that let you laugh through the tears, like the First Wives Club, with its “Don’t get mad, get everything!” rallying cry, to Love the Coopers, with its dysfunctional (but very funny) family drama.
+- Opt for a low-key, low-cost evening by inviting a friend or two over for a movie marathon of divorced-themed weepies that let you laugh through the tears.
+Like the First Wives Club, with its “Don’t get mad, get everything!” rallying cry, to Love the Coopers, with its dysfunctional (but very funny) family drama.

 - Spend the day with family and friends or even extended family